-Cook proved that SAT is $\mathcal{NP}$ -hard.
-Explaining this proof is beyond the scope of this book.
+Cook proved that SAT is \mathcal{NP} -hard.
+Explaining Cook's proof is beyond the scope of this book.
 But we can briefly summarize it as follows.
 Any decision problem F can be recast as some language acceptance problem L: